 Things You Might Want to Know

 Training and help.
 If you’re feeling overwhelmed by the sheer amount of data you have at your fingertips, Bloomberg Law offers training and DIY help videos you help you get the most of your subscription.
+Bloomberg supports natural language and Boolean search.
 Customer support folks will help if you encounter any technical issues when using the products.

 Mobile access.
 Want to view news and analysis or track dockets and opinions?
 Maybe you want to get personalized notifications to your practice and interests?
 It’s all much easier to do with Bloomberg Law’s mobile app for iPhone and Android.

 Bloomberg Law is a comprehensive service.
 It seems geared for larger law firms, though with its apparent custom pricing option, it seems ready to cater to small firms and solos, too.
-Bloomberg seems to offer similar services as the two enormous gorillas in the room, Westlaw and LexisNexis, so it really comes down to pricing and your preference for the interface.
+Bloomberg seems to offer similar services as the two enormous gorillas in the room, Westlaw and LexisNexis, so it really comes down to pricing, whether you’re comfortable with Boolean searches, and your preference for the interface.
 Take advantage of the free trial to see if it’s right for you and your firm.

 See all the key features of all the online legal research tools options in our features chart.